nenadfilipovic/iot-dashboard/README.md

 ## Deployment

 This app is intended to be run on local network but it can be easily deployed to any host supporting containers.

+Open browser, go to localhost and you will be presented with login screen.

 Will maybe add in future configuration for kubernetes and github actions to automatically deploy images on commit.